SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's free though and you can almost always find a spot.
 Just put "Crissy Field parking" in your phone and you'll find it.

 If you want to visit the northern end, you will find a Golden Gate Bridge parking lot at Vista Point.
 You will find this by driving northbound over the bridge (stay in the right lane) and watching for the signs.
 There is just one way into this lot.
-This one is a little bigger, but is really busy.
+This one is a little bigger, but it is really busy.

 Be careful as you drive through this lot looking for a spot because people are excited to see the bridge and aren't paying attention as much as they should.
 This one has about 120 spots with about 10 handicap-only spaces.